Rights & Benefits

 Health

-Our Collective Agreement (Article 7) and Article 9 of the Common Agreement (grey pages at the back) provide us with a comprehensive set of Health Benefits that include Basic Medical, Extended Health Benefits, Dental Coverage, Sick Leave (on an entitlement accrual basis), Short-term and Long-term Disability.
-Appendix III-A on page 102 of our Collective Agreement sets out the various qualifying timelines and eligibilities for different classes of instructors.
+Article 7 of our Collective Agreement and Article 9 of the Common Agreement (grey pages at the back) provide us with a comprehensive set of Health Benefits that include Basic Medical, Extended Health Benefits, Dental Coverage, Sick Leave (on an entitlement accrual basis), Short-term and Long-term Disability.
+Appendix III-A of our Collective Agreement sets out the various qualifying timelines and eligibilities.

-More detailed information on health and other benefits is available in the College’s “Employee Benefits Booklet” available from the Human Resources department and Pacific Blue Cross website.
+More detailed information on health and other benefits is available in the College’s “Employee Benefits Booklet” available from the People Services department, myVCC under the People Services department, and Pacific Blue Cross website.

 Leaves

-VCCFA’s Collective Agreement, Article 8, and provisions of the Common Agreement, Article 7-Leaves, and Article 8-Parental Leaves in the grey section, provides for an array of leaves and sets out the terms and conditions around them.
+Article 8 of the VCCFA Collective Agreement and Article 7 (Leaves) of the Common Agreement (grey pages at the back) provides for an array of leaves and sets out the terms and conditions around them.
 Among others, they include provisions for an adjudicated amount of education leave and a Supplemental Employment Benefit for Maternity and Parental Leave.

 Our Collective Agreement also includes Retirement Preparation Leave (8.11) and Renewal Leave (8.12) which provide significant stipends while on leave which allow one to continue health coverage and pension contributions.